rcsb/mmtf/spec.md

 *Type*: [Binary](#types) data that decodes into an array of 32-bit signed integers.

-*Description*: List of group (residue) numbers.
+*Description*: Array of group (residue) numbers.
 One entry for each group/residue.

 *Example*: